Problem Solving and Decision Making

-- If you have a number of options and have complete a pros and cons sheet for each option, compare the attractiveness - points difference between pros and cons - for each option.
+- If you have a number of options and have completed a pros and cons sheet for each option, compare the attractiveness - points difference between pros and cons - for each option.
 The biggest positive difference between pros and cons is the most attractive option.

 - N.B.
 If you don't like the answer that the decision-making sheet(s) reflect back to you, it means you haven't included all the cons - especially the emotional ones, or you haven't scored the factors consistently, so re-visit the sheet(s) concerned.

-You will find that writing things down in this way will help you to see things more clearly, become more objective and detached, which will help you to make clearer decisions.
+You will find that writing things down in this way will help you to see things more clearly, and become more objective and detached, which will help you to make clearer decisions.

 This first simple example below enables the weighting of the pros and cons of buying a new car to replace an old car.

-The methodology is easily adapted for more complex decisions, such as in business strategy and consideration of more complex factors (notably found within other tools such in SWOT and PEST and Porter's Five Forces).
+The methodology is easily adapted for more complex decisions, such as in business strategy and consideration of more complex factors (notably found within other tools such as SWOT and PEST and Porter's Five Forces).

-(The actual scores below are examples and are not suggested weightings of how to make such a decision, which must be your own ideas).
+The actual scores below are examples and are not suggested weightings of how to make such a decision, which must be your own ideas.